Sterile Insect Technique (SIT)

 Sterile Insect Technique is just one tool in a holistic, integrated vector management plan

-SITs have been used in the United States and around the world since the 1950s to control insect pests.
-For example, SITs have been used to control Mediterranean fruit fly (Medfly) in Southern California since the 1990s.
-SIT was also used to eradicate screwworm flies in North and Central America.
+S.I.T. has been used in the United States and around the world since the 1950s to control insect pests.
+For example, S.I.T. has been used to control Mediterranean fruit fly (Medfly) in Southern California since the 1990s.
+S.I.T. was also used to eradicate screwworm flies in North and Central America.
+These methods are still used today.

 Download overview of USDA screwworm control program (PDF)

-The San Gabriel Valley Mosquito & Vector Control District supports the evaluation and research of SIT.
+The San Gabriel Valley Mosquito & Vector Control District supports the evaluation and research of S.I.T. for mosquito control.
 Federal and State regulatory agencies will determine the safety of innovative approaches in California.
-Our agency may evaluate the use of these technologies only after they have been approved.

 How does it work?

-SIT targets specific types or species of mosquitoes (such as Aedes aegypti or Aedes albopictus).
-Generally, SITs for mosquitoes involve three steps: mass production of mosquitoes, sorting males from females, then mass release of male mosquitoes into an area.
-These steps may differ depending on the type of SIT.
+S.I.T. targets specific types or species of mosquitoes (such as Aedes aegypti or Aedes albopictus).
+Generally, S.I.T. for mosquitoes involves three steps:

 Male mosquitoes do not bite.
 Male mosquitoes do not spread diseases.

-To be successful, the male SIT mosquitoes released into an area must largely outnumber wild male mosquitoes.
-Once released, male mosquitoes mate with wild females, and because of sterility, no offspring are produced.
-Over time, the numbers of the targeted mosquito species in the area are reduced.
+For a successful Sterile Insect Technique, the sterilized male mosquitoes released into an area must largely outnumber wild male mosquitoes.
+Once released, S.I.T. male mosquitoes mate with wild females, and because these are sterilized male mosquitoes, no offspring are produced.
+Over time, the number of the targeted mosquito species in the area is reduced.

 Male mosquitoes do not bite people or animals.
 They feed on nectar.
 Therefore, people living in the release area will not be bitten more than usual.

-There are three major types of techniques that can have a sterilizing effect on specific mosquito species.
+There are three major types of Sterile Insect Techniques that can have a sterilizing effect on specific mosquito species: